setms/book/docs/requirements/analysis.md

 ## Learning the domain

+Once a company achieves product/market fit, it should have a clear sense of what jobs the customer is hiring the software for @@Christensen2016.
+These jobs always occur within a larger process @@Dumas2018 in a certain domain.

-Most engineering disciplines specialize around a domain.
+Most engineering disciplines specialize around such domains.
 Engineers trained in that field speak the same language as the people requesting them to build a system.
 In contrast, software developers need to learn the language of the domain.